Why self-host?

 npm install && npm start

-That's it.
-You now have a standard A2A endpoint at http://127.0.0.1:8080/a2a with an Agent Card at /.well-known/agent.json.
+Done.
+You have a standard A2A endpoint at http://127.0.0.1:8080/a2a and an Agent Card at /.well-known/agent.json.

 The server implements the full A2A 1.0 JSON-RPC surface:

-Security Model
+Security model

-Swap the Agent Backend
+Swap the backend

 AGENT_CMD="codex" npm start